 MacroGenics Announces Sale of TZIELD™ Royalty Interest for up to $200 Million

-/EIN News/ -- ROCKVILLE, MD, March 08, 2023 (GLOBE NEWSWIRE) -- MacroGenics, Inc. (Nasdaq: MGNX), a biopharmaceutical company focused on developing and commercializing innovative monoclonal antibody-based therapeutics for the treatment of cancer, today announced that it has entered into an agreement to sell its royalty interest on future global net sales of TZIELD (teplizumab-mzwv) to a wholly-owned subsidiary of DRI Healthcare Trust for up to $200 million.
+ROCKVILLE, MD, March 08, 2023 (GLOBE NEWSWIRE) -- MacroGenics, Inc. MGNX, a biopharmaceutical company focused on developing and commercializing innovative monoclonal antibody-based therapeutics for the treatment of cancer, today announced that it has entered into an agreement to sell its royalty interest on future global net sales of TZIELD (teplizumab-mzwv) to a wholly-owned subsidiary of DRI Healthcare Trust for up to $200 million.
 MacroGenics retains its other economic interests related to TZIELD, including future potential regulatory and commercial milestones.

 Under the terms of the agreement with DRI, MacroGenics will receive a $100 million upfront payment for the sale of its single-digit royalty on global net sales of TZIELD.
 MacroGenics will have the right to receive a 50% share of the royalty on global net sales above a certain annual threshold.
 In addition, the Company is eligible to receive up to $50 million from DRI upon the occurrence of pre-specified events tied to the advancement of TZIELD for the treatment of newly diagnosed type 1 diabetes.
 The Company may also receive an additional $50 million if TZIELD achieves a certain level of net sales.